-The first half of the session will instruct participants on how to best determine what an organization deems as desirable workplace behaviors, how to measure these behaviours, and how to objectively assess their impact on organizational effectiveness.
-Participants will also learn how to identify whether any gaps between actual and desired employee performance is due to a lack of training, resources, or employee role misalignment.
+The first half of the session will instruct participants on how to best determine what an organization deems as desirable workplace behaviours, how to measure these behaviours and how to objectively assess their impact on organizational effectiveness.
+Participants will also learn how to identify whether any gaps between actual and desired employee performance is due to a lack of training, resources or employee role misalignment.
 The role and importance of a supervisory position will also be discussed.

 The session’s second half will feature an overview of both monetary and non-monetary rewards to reinforce desirable employee behaviour.
 The session will also review several effective mechanisms for measuring the impact of reward systems on employee performance.

 DATE: Available until June 18th, 2017 DURATION: 1hr 30 mins

 This seminar has been approved for 1.5 CHRP hours by BCHRMA, SAHRP and HRMAM.

 Describe desirable employee behaviours and their positive relation towards achieving Organizational Effectiveness